SamPovilus/RPi_Hat_Template/README_ROBOT.md

 on eric's notes I started going to a golbal enable, but I didn't remove the signals from the pi headder or renams (/)

-move enable to a channel that is by default in the right state
+move enable to a channel that is by default in the right state (x)

 i2c pullup resistor footprints (/)